surfscape/surfscape/src/projects/celer.md

   footer: Free as in <i>libre</i> — no telemetry.
 Ever.
 ---

-Celer is SurfScape’s flagship product — a powerful and privacy-first toolbox that unifies system monitoring, power tuning, memory tools, and cleanup features in one ethical package.
-Designed for Windows users of all levels, from casual users to IT professionals.
+Celer is SurfScape's flagship product, a powerful and privacy-conscious toolbox that combines system monitoring, power tuning, memory tools, and cleanup features in a single program.
+Designed for Windows users of all skill levels, from casual to IT professionals.

 ## Features

-Celer brings essential system tools together with a focus on clarity, ethics, and control.
-Here's what makes it different:
+Celer combines essential system tools with a focus on transparency, ethics, and control.
+Here's what differentiates it from the alternatives.

 <div class="steel-grid">

-{{ card(title="Real Time System Monitoring", description="Monitor your system in real time — including CPU, GPU, RAM, storage, battery, and thermal sensors.", type="minimal") }}
+{{ card(title="Real Time System Monitoring", description="Monitor your system in real time, including CPU, GPU, RAM, storage, battery, and thermal sensors.", type="minimal") }}
-{{ card(title="Advanced Power Management", description="Create and switch power plans, monitor battery wear, and optimize for performance or efficiency as needed.", type="minimal") }}
+{{ card(title="Advanced Power Management", description="Create and switch power plans, monitor battery wear, and adjust performance or efficiency as needed.", type="minimal") }}
-{{ card(title="Memory Tools & Insights", description="Clean RAM cache, manage virtual memory, and detailed information about the system memory.", type="minimal") }}
+{{ card(title="Memory Tools", description="Clean RAM cache, manage virtual memory, and get detailed information about the system memory.", type="minimal") }}
-{{ card(title="Clean up", description="Clean temporary and redundant files from the system and apps — with zero tracking or data sharing.", type="minimal") }}
+{{ card(title="Clean Up", description="Remove temporary and redundant files from the system and third party apps.", type="minimal") }}
-{{ card(title="Lightweight Architecture", description="Built for speed and efficiency — no background services, no clutter.", type="minimal") }}
+{{ card(title="Lightweight Architecture", description="Built for speed and efficiency.
+No background tasks or services and auto startups.", type="minimal") }}
-{{ card(title="Ethical by Design", description="Designed around privacy, transparency, and user autonomy.
+{{ card(title="Ethical by Design", description="Designed with privacy, transparency, and user autonomy as base.
 No ads.
 No telemetry.
 Ever.", type="minimal") }}

 </div>